Caramelized onions are a delicacy. They take some time to cook, but the buttery, flavorful, almost sweet result is very much worth it.

 Ingredients

-- Onions: In this recipe, we will use two large onions.
-I like to use yellow onions, but other onion varieties work too.
+- Onions: We will use two large onions.
+I like to use yellow onions, but other onion types will work, too.

-- Butter: Whether salted or unsalted - I've used both, and they work equally well.
+- Butter: Salted or unsalted - I've used both, and they work equally well.

-- Salt: I use Diamond Crystal kosher salt almost exclusively in my recipes, including this one.
+- Salt: I use Diamond Crystal kosher salt almost exclusively in my recipes.

 Variations

 - You can cook the onions in olive oil instead of butter.
-However, I have found that cooking them in butter helps them to caramelize, thanks to the milk solids that become browned as they cook.
+However, I have found that cooking them in butter helps them to caramelize, thanks to the milk solids that brown as they cook.

 - Adding a splash of balsamic vinegar promotes browning.
 It's helpful in this caramelized shallots recipe.
 However, it's not mandatory, and I rarely use it.